goryszewskig/twitter-follow-bot2/README.md

 **2)**
 Go into the script directory and run
 `python3 init_follow_db.py`
 to create a new SQLite3 database that will keep track of the Twitter UserIDs that you have already followed of unfollowed.
+Additionally, two columns `followed_date` and `unfollowed_date` will keep track of the date when a new user was followed or unfollowed, respectively.
 By default the SQLite database will be created as "follow_db.sqlite" in the script directory.